Erik Scherder

-Erik Johan Anton (Erik) Scherder (born 1 December 1951) is a Dutch professor of neuropsychology who is connected to the Vrije Universiteit in Amsterdam (VU).
-Scherder followed his education to physiotherapist in the late seventies after which he worked in the Valeriuskliniek in Amsterdam.
-Afterwards he followed the study psychology at the Vrije Universiteit of Amsterdam with a specialization in neuropsychology, in which he promoted in 1995.
+Erik Johan Anton (Erik) Scherder (born 1 December 1951) is a Dutch professor of neuropsychology at the Vrije Universiteit in Amsterdam (VU).
+Scherder became a physiotherapist in the late seventies after which he worked in the Valeriuskliniek in Amsterdam.
+Afterwards he studied for a doctoral degree at the Vrije Universiteit of Amsterdam with a specialization in neuropsychology, which he was awarded in 1995.